Robopon 2 Ring and Cross Versions: Story

 After the events of the first game, the now number one Legend of Porombo Island, Cody, sets out for new lands and new titles, but forgets his Robopon.
 Before he can turn back to retrieve them, his boat is wrecked in a storm, and he washes up on the continent of Majiko.
 He decides to become the Robopon champion of this land; however, in order to do this, he must obtain the one-of-a-kind XStones and challenge the rank-holders of Majiko.
 As he collects the XStones, however, he finds the towns of Majiko are troubled by events past and present, and he must travel between the world of 20 years ago and the present to make things right.

 Gameplay

 Within both versions of Robopon 2, Robopon can be created by finding different types of batteries and combining them (this process in known as "sparking").
 Each different combination of batteries produces a different type of Robopon.
 Robopon 2 also builds upon the battle system of the first game by implementing four-on-four battles, allowing the player's whole party of Robopons to participate in one big battle.
 Subsequently, targeting certain enemies within battles becomes crucial.
 Another less drastic change from Robopon is the ability to change the colour of the player's Robopon.

 Reception

 Both Robopon 2 games received "average" reviews according to video game review aggregator Metacritic.

+In Nintendo Power, the overview said that while the first game separated itself from being a Pokemon derivative was its built in infrared support.
+They found that while this game lacked this unique feature, it was still a step forward due to it including over 180 new Robopon, four-player mini-games and three times the areas to explore.

 GameSpot named Robopon 2 the second-best Game Boy Advance game of August 2002.